-I'm Emily McCauley, the artist behind Green Sea Designs.
+I'm Emily McCauley, the artist behind Green Sea Designs based in Rockport, Texas.
 An ocean-lover my whole life, I developed a love for marine plants and now view the sea not as a sea of blue like many do...but as a sea of green.

 What started as a simple lab requirement for a marine biology graduate degree has turned into a passion for art showcasing the beauty of Texas coastal waters and the importance of aquatic ecosystems everywhere.